 The G7 has lent critical political support to the international climate regime for decades.
 Its initiative can catalyze public and private finance, shape the global agenda, and send an important signal — to citizens, investors, businesses and other states — about the future direction of travel.

 But the true test of climate leadership will be the G7’s ability to close the gulf between words and deeds at home and galvanize greater global ambition, including by China, India, and the rest of the Group of Twenty.
 Evidence that G7 economies can thrive while emissions fall should strengthen their hand.
 With the US likely to stay on the margins in the coming year (though one never knows), the G6 will have to lead, starting with the G7 environment ministers’ meeting in Halifax in September.

-France, which takes the G7 mantle from Canada in 2019and has made climate change a national, in particular will be looked upon to rally international support and keep l’esprit de Paris alive.
+France, which takes the G7 mantle from Canada in 2019 and has made climate change a national priority, in particular will be looked upon to rally international support and keep l’esprit de Paris alive.
 There are good signs that it has both the will and the credibility to play that role.